 Fans of Mr Bean are familiar with the set-piece gag of the three-wheeler Reliant Robin falling over.
 A group of Deakin University boffins believe they’ve solved the problem, and are looking for manufacturing partners to put a safe motorcycle-car crossover into production.

 LinkedIn has become the latest social networking site to decide that new features can be added and switched on by default, and users don’t have to be notified.

-iOS App of the Week The British Library already has a ‘Treasures’ app that is a kind of ‘greatest hits’ romp through the Library’s archives.
+iOS App of the WeekiOS App of the Week The British Library already has a ‘Treasures’ app that is a kind of ‘greatest hits’ romp through the Library’s archives.
 However, this new iPad-only app specifically focuses on books and documents from the 19th century – the era of Dickens and the great Victorian explorers and travel writers.